-Team unveils novel wireless brain sensorFebruary 28th, 2013 in Neuroscience /
+Team unveils novel wireless brain sensorFebruary 28, 2013 in Medicine & Health / Neuroscience

 A team of neuroengineers based at Brown University has developed a fully implantable and rechargeable wireless brain sensor capable of relaying real-time broadband signals from up to 100 neurons in freely moving subjects.
 Several copies of the novel low-power device, described in the Journal of Neural Engineering, have been performing well in animal models for more than year, a first in the brain-computer interface field.
 Brain-computer interfaces coud help people with severe paralysis control devces with their thoughts.